“The Mind Is Dead”: Bryan Johnson’s Algorithmic Living to Transform Your Health

 “The Mind Is Dead”: could Algorithmic Living Transform Our Relationship with Food and Health?

 Some days I feel like my mind is drowning in input.
 Daily news, emails, podcasts, YouTube videos, and now AI tools like ChatGPT are feeding us endless streams of information.
-Layer social media on top, for those that use, it and it’s no wonder we’re feeling mentally overloaded.
+Layer social media on top, for those that use, it and it’s no wonder we’re feeling mentally overloaded and consider implementing information diets.

 At the same time, rates of anxiety, depression, and burnout are at record highs.
 Of course, it’s not a coincidence, and the two are highly correlated.
 In a world where our minds are overloaded with stimuli and our attention is fragmented into microseconds, even choices like “What’s for lunch?” can be more taxing than they should.